Bounds for the annealed return probability on large finite percolation clusters: Proofs

-(Lower bound of Theorem \ref{theo:3}): Compare this with [\ref{mathieu}], Lemma 2.2 and [\ref{woess}].
-Let $G$ be transitive, with a unimodular, transitive subgroup of $Aut(G)$, the automorphism group of $G$.
-Given $\w\in \Omega$, for $G'(\w)$ being the whole percolation subgraph of $G$, the graph $G_o$ is the connected subgraph of $G'(\w)$ induced by $\Cn(\w)$, i.e. $V_o=\Cn(\w)$.\\

-In what follows, we will drop the dependence on $\w$, wherever it doesn't cause confusion.
-For example, we write $\Cn$ instead of $\Cn(\w)$.\\
+{\em Theorem \ref{theo:3}; Lower bound}: Compare this with [\ref{mathieu}], Lemma 2.2 and [\ref{woess}].
+Let $G$ be transitive, with a unimodular, transitive subgroup of $\textrm{Aut}(G)$, the automorphism group of $G$.
+Given $\w\in \Omega$, for $G'(\w)$ being the whole percolation subgraph of $G$, the graph $G_o$ is the connected subgraph of $G'(\w)$ induced by $\Cn(\w)$, i.e. $V_o=\Cn(\w)$.
+(In what follows, we will drop the dependence on $\w$, wherever it doesn't cause confusion.
+For example, we write $\Cn$ instead of $\Cn(\w)$.)\\